dougeby/IntuneDocs/intune/quickstart-try-intune.md

 #Customer intent: As an administrator, I want to create a free subscription to try Intune in a test environment.
 ---

-# Quickstart: Getting started with Microsoft Intune
+# Quickstart: Try Microsoft Intune for free

 Microsoft Intune helps you protect your workforce's corporate data by managing devices and apps.
 In this quickstart, you will create a free subscription to try Intune in a test environment.